What is Aikido?

 What does Framingham “Aikikai" mean?

 Aikikai means “Aikido organization”.
 It signifies in a general way the style of Aikido training of those who follow O-Sensei.
 The Aikikai Foundation is the official name of Aikido World Headquarters in Tokyo, where O-Sensei taught, and where his son was and now grandson is the chief instructor.
-It therefore signifies the Aikido lineage and style that US Aikido Federation schools teach and is generally considered the most authentic transmission of O-Sensei's teachings.
+It therefore signifies the Aikido lineage and style that is generally considered the most authentic transmission of O-Sensei's teachings.

 What is Iaido?